Dates: 8/28 - 9/2, 2017

 Early morning of Day 3, we’ll leave Paradise and shuttle to Chinook Pass, just beyond the park’s eastern boundary.
 We’ll join the Pacific Crest Trail just east of the pass as part of a grand loop that encircles Naches Peak (6,452 feet).
 Stunning views of Rainier and many of the other dominant peaks of the eastern slope highlight our return to our trailhead (5 miles).
 We’ll then continue along the park’s eastern perimeter to Crystal Mountain Resort, where we’ll spend our final three overnights.

 Some years much of the park stays snowbound throughout the summer, which prompted us to find hikeable alternatives.
 We explored the Sunrise area and found a phenomenal hike at Berkeley Park.
 With the awe inspiring Rainier in your face and a backdrop of meadows offering the most riotous display of wildflowers that we have ever experienced, this hike had remained a permanent part of our hiking trip for Day 4 (8 miles).

 On Day 5, we’ll re-enter the park through the White River Station toward Sunrise.
 Our focus for this day is a section of the famed Wonderland Trail, the 90-mile epic track that encircles Rainier.
 We’ll hike the Fryingpan Creek section to the subalpine meadows of Summerland and beyond into the rocky alpine above to the edge of the snowfields (9 miles).

-Following a final night at Crystal Mountain, on Day 6, we’ll drive to road’s end at Sunrise and hike beyond timberline to Frozen Lake and on to the First and Second Burroughs, trail conditions permitting.
+Following a final night at Crystal Mountain, on Day 6 we’ll drive to road’s end at Sunrise and hike beyond timberline to Frozen Lake and on to the First and Second Burroughs, trail conditions permitting.
 The views of Rainier throughout this hike are incredible along a trail that overlooks the entire expanse of the park’s northern section including snowclad Mt.
 Baker, well to the north of Rainier—all in all, a dramatic conclusion to our week-long engagement with this grand mountain (6 miles).
-This ends our Mt.
-Rainier National Park Hiking Tour.

 |Day 1||Narada Falls to Longridge - Van Trump Park overnight at Paradise Lodge||6 miles|